BY ELLIE HENSLEY

-It can take 9 to 15 interactions with homeless people before they will accept help, but Pickett stops and talks to each person she meets when she’s on the beat.
+It can take nine to 15 interactions with homeless people before they will accept help, but Pickett stops and talks to each person she meets when she’s on the beat.
 When they’re ready to share their stories, she will spend as much time with them as she can, explaining their options and even helping them fill out applications for jobs, housing and public resources.

 “I can’t just turn a blind eye,” said Pickett, whose former jobs have run the gamut from a position at a Sheriffs’ Department to driving a school bus.
 “I’m passionate about things like human dignity.
 Even when I was in school myself, I was always taking up for the kid getting bullied.“

-In a span of a few months, Pickett has helped six homeless individuals in Midtown find either homes, jobs or both.
-In each, she has uncovered a different need, including chronic depression, separation from family members, injury or loss of government-issued identification.
+In a span of a few months, Pickett helped six homeless individuals in Midtown find either homes, jobs or both.
+In each, she uncovered a different need, including chronic depression, separation from family members, injury or loss of government-issued identification.